- 10:00-14:00 Employer Led Skills (includes lunch)

 This event is open to all interested in the innovative development of skills in Cornwall’s tech sector.
 Everyone is welcome and lunch is included.

-EMPLOYER LED SOFTWARE SKILLS MORNING HOSTED BY SOFTWARE CORNWALL & CORNWALL COLLEGE
+DEVELOPING SKILLS FOR BUSINESS (SOFTWARE SKILLS) MORNING HOSTED BY SOFTWARE CORNWALL & CORNWALL COLLEGE

 - 10.00 Housekeeping